RL-OtherApps/willdooit-afex-odoo/afex_integration/doc/index.rst

     quote.

-    When the payment is **Validated**, the system will send information to AFEX to book a payment with the vendor.
-If the fee currency is the same as the settlement currency, then the fee will be included in the payment journal.
+    When the payment is **Validated**, the system will send information to AFEX to book and schedule a payment to the vendor.

+    The vendor will be marked as paid to the level selected, and a bill will be raised to the AFEX partner.
+If the fee is the same currency as the settlement currency, it will be included in the same bill.
+Otherwise, a separate bill will be raised for the fee.

-    Information about the booked payment will be displayed on the bill.
+    Information about the booked payment will be displayed on the AFEX bill, and on the Odoo payment record.

-    AFEX will require payment within a required time bracket *(which is affected by Currency)* in order to make payment to the vendor.
+    To ensure the foreign currency payment can be sent to the vendor on the scheduled date, you must remit settlement funding for the payment to AFEX within 24 hours of booking the payment.

     Upon AFEX receiving payment, the booked payment to the vendor will be confirmed for the scheduled time.